Buying & Selling7 min read·26 March 2026

 How to Value a Part Exchange Properly

 Valuing a PX on the spot, under pressure, without proper preparation is where most mistakes happen.
-The correct approach is to treat it like any other vehicle purchase - run the numbers before you agree to anything.
+Treat it like any other vehicle purchase - run the numbers before you agree to anything.

 What to Check Before Accepting Any Part Exchange

 • HPI check - outstanding finance, write-off status, stolen marker, mileage discrepancy.
-Non-negotiable on every PX.
+Non-negotiable.

-• MOT history via gov.uk - free, takes two minutes, tells you the car's history of faults and advisories.
+• MOT history via gov.uk - free, two minutes, tells you the car's history.

-• Current MOT status - if it is expired or close to expiry, factor in the test cost and any likely work.
+• Current MOT status - if expired or close to expiry, factor in the test cost and any likely work.

-• Physical inspection - tyres, bodywork, warning lights, cold start, short test drive.
+• Physical inspection - tyres, bodywork, warning lights, cold start, short drive.

 How to Track the Numbers Across Both Vehicles

-The reason this matters is that each vehicle needs to be assessed on its own merits when you sell it.
-If you blend the numbers together, you cannot tell which flip made money and which did not.
-Over time, that makes it impossible to identify patterns - whether certain types of PX vehicles work well for you, whether your valuation approach is accurate, or whether taking PX deals is actually worth it compared to holding out for full cash sales.
+Blending the numbers together makes it impossible to see which flip made money and which did not.
+Over time, you cannot identify patterns - whether PX deals work well for you, whether your valuation approach is accurate, or whether taking part exchanges is worth it.

 When to Decline a Part Exchange

-Not every PX offer is worth taking.
-Walk away from a part exchange if: the HPI check flags finance, a stolen marker, or a write-off and the buyer cannot resolve it cleanly before the deal completes.
+Walk away if: the HPI check flags finance, a stolen marker, or a write-off that cannot be resolved.
 Walk away if the numbers only work by overvaluing the PX.
-Walk away if you cannot physically inspect the car properly before committing.
-Walk away if your current capital position means holding two vehicles at once creates meaningful cash flow pressure.
+Walk away if you cannot inspect the car properly.
+Walk away if holding two vehicles creates meaningful cash flow pressure.

 The Bottom Line

 Part exchanges are a legitimate and useful part of private car trading.
-They let you close deals that would otherwise not happen and give you a route to acquiring stock without auction fees or sourcing time.
-But the risks are real and the margin for error is smaller than it looks in the moment.
+They let you close deals that would otherwise not happen.
+But the risks are real.
+Run every check.
+Value the incoming car independently.
+Track both vehicles separately.
+Those are the only rules that matter.

-FlipTrack UK handles part exchange deals natively - the PX vehicle is automatically added to your fleet with its agreed value as the purchase price, and both vehicles are tracked independently from day one.
+FlipTrack UK handles part exchange deals natively - both vehicles are tracked independently from day one.
 Free to start, no card required.

 Start free - no card required →